The store will not work correctly in the case when cookies are disabled.

-You should allow your grass to grow to a specific height before you mow.
-Then, by waiting until when it's ready, you won't damage or hinder its growth!
-Doing this allows your fresh grass more time to develop fully so that the mower blades won't damage it and will continue growing healthy and strong.
+Your new grass seed will grow better in the long run if allowed to establish and grow to a specific height before you cut it.
+Then, by waiting until it’s ready, you won’t damage or hinder its growth!
+Waiting for around 6-8 weeks (when it’s 5-7cm tall) gives your lawn more time to develop fully so that the mower blades won’t damage it and will continue growing healthy and strong.

 What height should new grass be before I mow?

-We recommend letting your grass grow to around 50-70mm before cutting it (about the height of your ankle) – and this applies to all our grass seed products.
-However, it isn't ready for cutting if it hasn't gotten to this height after six to eight weeks.
+As mentioned, we recommend letting your grass grow to around 5-7cm before cutting it (about the height of your ankle) – and this applies to all our grass seed products.
+However, it isn’t ready for cutting if it hasn’t reached this height after six to eight weeks.
 This slow growth could be due to a lack of soil nutrients, an unexpected weather change, or you may have sown your seed too deep into the soil.

 The aim is to give your new lawn a trim, so once your grass is 5-7cm tall, set your mower to the highest setting, go over it once, and don’t cut too far down the grass blades.